 - Lesse Spotted Woodpecker

-Cannop ponds are home to lots of wildlife including birds of prey, songbirds and wildfowl. specific birds to look out for on the water are pairs of mute swans, mandarin ducks and reed warblers. @aboutglos has spotted buzzards in the trees and flying in the area towards The Sculpture Trail near to the Speechouse Hotel.
+Cannop ponds are home to lots of wildlife, including birds of prey, songbirds and wildfowl. specific birds to look out for on the water are pairs of mute swans, mandarin ducks, and reed warblers. @aboutglos has spotted buzzards in the trees and flying in the area towards The Sculpture Trail near to the Speech House Hotel.

 International Centre For Birds Of Prey

-For anyone interested in seeing birds of prey and learning more about them the international centre for birds of prey is the pace to visit.
-A place where the highlight is the fling demonstrations of many birds of prey.
-For more about the Eagles, Falcons and Owls visit their website.
+For anyone interested in seeing birds of prey and learning more about them.
+Thus, the international centre for birds of prey is the pace to visit.
+A place where the highlight is the flying demonstrations of many birds of prey.
+For more about the Eagles, Falcons and Owls, visit their website.

 The Stenders Quarry Nature Reserve is a 7-acre Site of Special Scientific Interest.
-The site is designated as an SSSI for its important geological features, although there is a diverse selection of plants and animals in the reserve.
+They designate the site as an SSSI for its important geological features, although there is a diverse selection of plants and animals in the reserve.

-For Bird watchers, there are ample opportunities to observe the Greater Spotted Woodpecker, Goldcrest and many other common birds.
-The reserve is also home to a variety of snails and butterflies including the Marbled White Butterfly.
+For birdwatching, there are ample opportunities to observe the Greater Spotted Woodpecker, Goldcrest, and many other common birds.
+The reserve is also home to a variety of snails and butterflies, including the Marbled White Butterfly.

 The Falconry School